shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   The center of the spell effect leaves your tether range
 -   The spell’s duration expires
 -   You leave the plane

+If the Tether Range of a spell is lower than its Cast Range, and you are not in its Tether Range, the spell ends after 1 round, regardless of its Spell Duration.

 Cantrips from your bonded schools are also bound by your Cast Range, Tether Range, Spell Duration, and Area Radius.